Applying to the Summer School

 7. What happens if I withdraw?
 Will I get a refund?

-Students withdrawing from the London International Summer School prior to May 15 will receive a full refund of fees paid.
-Students withdrawing after this date are subject to our withdrawal policy.
+Students withdrawing from the London International Summer School prior to May 15 will receive the tuition fee paid.
+Housing and Social Programme fees are non-refundable.
+Students withdrawing after15 May are subject to our withdrawal policy.